consort-it/timesheet-ui/README.md

  * go to the managing view by selecting *Managing* in the upper left burger menu
  * and click on the *user* tab

-You can switch the months statistics by clicking on the left and right arrows.
+You can switch the months statistics by clicking on the left and right datepicker arrows.

 ![manage user](/img/manage_user.png)

-#### Display company record history
+#### Display record history of the company
-To display company record history
+To display record history of the company
  * go to the managing view by selecting *Managing* in the upper left burger menu
  * and click on the *company* tab.